-If the shelter had had in place an open-door policy—or even if it had simply transported her to the local high-intake open-admission shelter—this dog would have been spared terror, pain, suffering, and perhaps even death.
+If the shelter had had an open-door policy—or even if it had simply transported her to a local socially conscious open-admission shelter—this dog would have been spared terror, pain, suffering, and perhaps even death.

 A first-of-its-kind video reveals how, every day, animals like this abandoned dog are turned away by shelters boasting of “no-kill” policies.
 Keeping animals out of shelters may keep “no-kill” shelters’ euthanasia rates low and make for effective fundraising, but it spells disaster for animals.
 See why “no-kill” can mean no help for the neediest cats and dogs:

-Because 6 to 8 million dogs and cats flood animal shelters every year, “no-kill” facilities are perpetually full, with weeks- or months-long waiting lists, “managed admissions,” and appointment-based systems.
-Under intense pressure from “no-kill” extremists to increase “live-release” rates and reduce euthanasia at all costs, many shelters are turning their backs on the very animals who need them.
+Because more than 6 million dogs and cats flood animal shelters every year, “no-kill” facilities are perpetually full, with weeks- or months-long waiting lists, “managed admissions,” and appointment-based systems.
+Under intense pressure from “no-kill” extremists to increase “live-release” rates and reduce euthanasia at all costs, many shelters are turning their backs on the very animals who need them most.

 —Greg Bloomfield, Past Executive Director Toledo Area Humane Society